codebanesr/codebanesr/readme.md

 ### Hi there! 👋
 - 🚀 I'm Shanur Rahman, a Senior Product Specialist at [Penny](https://penny.co), and I'm passionate about making a positive impact through technology.
-- 💡 I've contributed significantly to various open-source projects, including [OpenChat](https://github.com/openchat) and [OpenCopilot](https://github.com/openchatai/OpenCopilot).
-OpenCopilot allows you to have your own product's AI copilot, integrating with your underlying APIs, making technology more accessible.
+- 💡 I've contributed significantly to various open-source projects, including [OpenChat](https://github.com/openchatai/OpenChat) and [OpenCopilot](https://github.com/openchatai/OpenCopilot).

 OpenCopilot utilizes large language models (LLMs) to determine if the user's request requires calling an API endpoint, ultimately making tasks more efficient and accessible.
 - 🌟 Striving to make a modest contribution to the world.